jehartzog/jehartzog.github.io/_posts/2017-08-07-stickwars-ninth-life.markdown

 * A Mac running OS X. It's a very expensive time to be an Apple developer who wants to run on modern hardware.
 The current generation of mid-range Macbooks are not great for development, and try not to gag at the cost of the lowest-end [15" Macbook Pro](https://www.apple.com/shop/buy-mac/macbook-pro/15-inch).

 * A dev on hand to pick up the project.
 I wrote StickWars from scratch, so even though it was ages ago I still have an idea how I structured everything overall and could be productive quickly.
-When picking up a project written by a different dev, this can be a good or bad time based on how easily you can understand what they did.
+When picking up a project written by a different dev, this can be a pleasant or painful experience based on how easily you can understand what they did years ago.

 * An incentive to keep the app alive.
 StickWars is still in the top 150 of paid arcade/action games in the US.
 It's not a fire hose of sales, but enough that it's definitely worth the effort to keep alive.
 Plus with 8% of the iPhone apps leaving the store with iOS 11, there may be a bump from less competition?